 The third verse is why we repeat the sounding joy at Christmas—Christ was born in Bethlehem to make His blessings flow far as the curse of sin is found.
 This verse is why this song is one of my favorite Christmas carols.
 With His Second Advent the wages of sin, that final enemy—death—will be abolished.

-Repent and believe the Good News of Jesus Christ—the “good tidings of great joy, which shall be to all people.
+If you do not know the Lord Jesus, I invite you to consider Him.
+Listen and heed the Good News of Jesus Christ—the “good tidings of great joy, which shall be to all people.
 For unto you is born this day in the city of David a Saviour, which is Christ the Lord.”

 Celebrate the glories of His righteousness and the wonders of His love!